This is an excerpt from our research study “B2B Demand Generation Trends on Twitter”. You can download the complete report here.

 If you compare the All-Time data to the last 30-days data, you’ll find that over one-third of all those who tweeted at any point also tweeted within the past 30 days.

 IV.
-How are Socedo customers using Twitter to target their audiences?
+How are Socedo customers using keywords on Twitter to reach their target audiences?

 - Cast a wide net – use broad keywords